Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 The wind is the natural circulation of air across the land or sea.
 The wind is caused by uneven heating and cooling of the earth’s surface and by the earth’s rotation.
-Land and areas absorb and release a different amount of heat received from the sun.
+Land and areas absorb and release a different amount of heat received from the sun

 As the warmth rises, cooler air rushes in to take its place, causing winds.
-The rotation of the earth changes the direction of flow of air.
+The rotation of the earth changes the direction of the flow of air.
 Wind energy is the kinetic energy of the motion of a large mass of air on the surface of the Earth, which is produced by the non-uniform heat of the Earth’s surface by the Sun.

 Wind power plant

 The air above the ground gets heated and expanded by the solar heat which is pushed upward by cool dense air causing the wind.
-This process depends on the nature of the region, degree of cloud cover and the angle of the sun in the sky.
+This process depends on the nature of the region, the degree of cloud cover, and the angle of the sun in the sky.
 The wind speed increases with the height which controls enough kinetic energy, this energy is used to rotate the wind turbine called a windmill.

-Wind power, as an alternative to burning fossil fuels, is plentiful, clean, widely distributed, renewable, produces no greenhouse gas emissions while operation, no water intake, and uses little land.
+Wind power, as an alternative to burning fossil fuels, is plentiful, clean, widely distributed, renewable, produces no greenhouse gas emissions while operating, has no water intake, and uses little land.
 The net effect on the environment is far less problematic than those of non-renewable power sources.
 Wind farms have wind turbines of many individuals connected to an electric power transmission network.

 Read also: